 Treatments should include management of conditions that are likely to require emergency care if left untreated.
 It is vital that if you are unsure about this that you call us to consult what sort of conditions may be considered an emergency.

 The key focus is on reducing aerosol-generating procedures, which may play a role in the spread of the virus.
 Reducing patient treatment also acts as a social distancing measure to further minimise the spread of COVID-19.

 There is also a requirement to manage supplies of personal protective equipment (PPE) in an environment in which these supplies are scarce.
 If the situation persists, we may be required to provide our protective equipment to hospitals and other healthcare facilities to manage COVID-19 patients.

 Like yourselves, we have all been surprised by how quickly this situation has escalated.
 We apologise for any inconvenience that may have been caused.

 As health professionals, we take our role very importantly and fully support the advice of the Government and the ADA.
 The health of our patients and staff is of paramount importance to us.

 The majority of the Barkly Street Dental Group family will be taking a short break to stay at home with their families.
-At this stage, Fady and Raoul would like to thank their fantastic team for all their support in providing exceptional care to our patients.
+At this stage, Fady would like to thank his fantastic team for all their support in providing exceptional care to our patients.
 Together we can all get through this and emerge from the experience with a new perspective.